How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 Why “More Leads” Sometimes Means “More Junk”

 How to rank on google maps is one of the best ways to turn local searches into real phone calls, not time-wasting junk leads.
-If you run a home service business, you have probably felt this already: the phone rings, but it is the wrong job, the wrong location, or someone just price shopping.
+For example, if you run a home service business, you have probably felt this already: the phone rings, but it is the wrong job, the wrong location, or someone just price shopping.

-The goal is not to get “more” leads.
-The goal is to get better leads that match the work you actually want.
+Furthermore, However, The goal is not to get “more” leads.
+Instead, the goal is to get better leads that match the work you actually want.
 Ranking in the Google Maps 3-Pack (the top map results) helps because it puts your business in front of people who are actively looking for your service in your area.

 What Google Maps Looks For